GU-CLASP/language-and-perception/meetings.md

   * \+\+ J. Thomason, M. Murray, M. Cakmak, and L. Zettlemoyer.
 Vision-and-dialog navigation.
 In Conference on Robot Learning (CoRL), 2019. [paper](https://arxiv.org/abs/1907.04957) (recommended by Simon, would like to read: Simon, Nikolai)

   * \+\+ M. Janner, K. Narasimhan, and R. Barzilay.
 Representation learning for grounded spatial reasoning.
 Transactions of the Association for Computational Linguistics, 6:49–61, 2018. (recommended by Mehdi, would like to read: Simon, Nikolai) [link](https://www.transacl.org/ojs/index.php/tacl/article/view/1234)

-  * \+ Trapit Bansal, David Belanger, Andrew McCallum (2016): Ask the GRU: Multi-task Learning for Deep Text Recommendations (https://arxiv.org/abs/1609.02116) (recommended by Aram, would like to read: Nikolai)

   * \+ Caglayan, O., Ive, J., Haralampieva, V., Madhyastha, P., Barrault, L., & Specia, L. (2020).
 [Simultaneous Machine Translation with Visual Context.](http://arxiv.org/abs/2009.07310).
 EMNLP 2020. (recommended by Nikolai, would like to read: Simon)